OH-UMM/2015/README.md

 For future organizers:
 You will likely want to make a fresh copy of this repository (name it after the current year) and modify it as you move forward.
-* **Registraion** - Update the site.
+* **Registration** - Update the site.
 Making a new copy of this repo named 2016, for example, should give you a new copy with the url [http://oh-umm.github.io/**2016**/](http://oh-umm.github.io/2016/).
 Then you can modify the page, update the google forms and push these changes to 'gh-pages' branch of the project.